 Storage

 The peanut tofu Buddha bowls work great for meal prep.
-Store the grains and tofu together, and store the fresh vegetables in separate containers.
-Wait on adding the sauce until you're ready to eat.
+Store the grains and tofu together in an airtight container in the refrigerator for about 3 days.
+Store the fresh vegetables, mango, and peanut sauce in separate containers.
+Wait to add the sauce until you're ready to eat.
+The peanut sauce will thicken after being refrigerated, add a splash of water to thin out.

 Related recipes